yhamami/social-epist-math-workshop/index.md

 # About

-The objective of this workshop is to bring together **mathematics educators** and **philosophers of mathematical practice** to discuss topics lying at the crossroads of the two fields.
-The workshop is meant as an incentive for researchers from both fields to make a step towards the other one.
-It will also be the occasion to reflect more generally on the most beneficial ways for mathematics education and the philosophy of mathematical practice to interact.
+Like other scientific fields, mathematics is a collective endeavor.
+The objective of this workshop is to bring together philosophers of mathematical practice with an interest in the social aspects of knowledge production in mathematics.

-The workshop will take place on **June 12-14, 2023** at [Loughborough University](https://www.lboro.ac.uk/).
+The workshop will take place on **February 5-6, 2025** at [Vrije Universiteit Brussel](https://www.vub.be/).

 # Speakers